Melodi Grand Prix 2006

 The contest was held on February 4 in the Oslo Spektrum and was hosted by Synnøve Svabø and Stian Barsnes Simonsen.
 In addition, the Eurovision commentator for Norwegian television, Jostein Pedersen, played a role as side commentator for all five shows.
 In the three weeks leading up to the final, four qualification rounds were held; three semifinals and a second-chance round, where the last two final tickets were given out.

 The winner was Christine Guldbrandsen with the song "Alvedansen".

 Swedish dominance

 This year, NRK received 586 compositions, one of the highest numbers ever.
 However, the foreign songs exceed 60% of this total, coming mainly from Swedish composers.
-And as a result, 13 out of the 18 semi final entries are written by Swedes.
+And as a result, 13 out of the 18 semi final entries are written by Swedes and two of them by Danes.
 However, the top two songs at MGP 2006 were written by Norwegians.

 A new concept

 The three initial semi finals were held in three different Norwegian cities, based on the successful formula that has been used in the Swedish Melodifestivalen since 2002.
-That is to say, the semi final concept in Norway is new of the year.
+That is to say, the semi-final concept in Norway is new of the year.
 NRK has decided that those cities which were awarded with the concept this year, will have the right to host one semi final each for the next three years.